drrckchng/Pixel-Sketch/README.md

-# pixel-sketch
+# Pixel Sketch
-Etch a Sketch project from The Odin Project curriculum
+- Etch a Sketch project from The Odin Project curriculum